-The Financial Regulations of the Centre require the Director of the Centre to maintain internal audit that provides an effective current examination and/or review of financial transactions.
-To the extent we consider it practicable, we are required to identify areas where internal audit work could provide audit assurance and determine the impact on the external audit procedures.
+The Financial Regulations of the Centre require the Director of the Centre to maintain an internal audit that provides an effective current examination and/or review of financial transactions.
+We identify areas where internal audit work could provide us with audit assurance and determine the impact on the external audit procedures.